aaronba/app-service-api-dotnet-todo-list/readme.md

 To deploy the application to your Azure subscription without following the tutorial, use the **Deploy to Azure** button.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

+Please Note: When deploying to Azure App Services, you may need to change the minimum TLS Version to 1.0 on each App service.